oVirt/ovirt-site/source/architecture/architecture.html.md

 These main components are:

-1. Engine - monitors the oVirt network, and allows system administrators to create and deploy new VMs
+1. Engine (ovirt-engine) - manages the oVirt hosts, and allows system administrators to create and deploy new VMs
-2. Host agent (VDSM) - the oVirt engine communicates with VSDM to request VM related actions on the nodes
-3. Admin Portal - web based UI application that sysadmins use to instruct the engine to perform advanced actions.
+2. Admin Portal - web based UI application on top of the engine, that sysadmins use to perform advanced actions.
-4. User Portal - a simplified application for simpler management use-cases.
+3. User Portal - a simplified web based UI application for simpler management use-cases.
-5. REST API - an API which allows applications to perform virtualization actions, which is used by the command line tools and the python SDK
+4. REST API - an API which allows applications to perform virtualization actions, which is used by the command line tools and the python SDK
-6. CLI/SDK - The command line interface and SDK provide a means to script actions
+5. CLI/SDK - The command line interface and SDK provide a way to communicate with engine via script actions.
-7. Reports Engine - generates reports on VM resource usage, using Jasper Reports
-8. DWH (Data Warehouse) - The data warehouse component extracts and synthesizes data from the engine using Talend for later use in reports
+6. Database - Postgres database is used by the engine to provide persistency for the configuration of the ovirt deployment.
+7. Host agent (VDSM) - the oVirt engine communicates with VSDM to request VM related actions on the nodes
-9. Guest Agent - The guest agent runs inside the VM, and provides information on resource usage to the oVirt engine.
+8. Guest Agent - The guest agent runs inside the VM, and provides information on resource usage to the oVirt engine.
 Communication is done over a virtualised serial connection.
+9. Reports Engine - generates reports on VM resource usage, using Jasper Reports
+10. DWH (Data Warehouse) - The data warehouse component extracts and synthesizes data from the engine using Talend for later use in reports

 The sections below will give a description and architectural aspects for each such component.